 In fact the aforementioned Physics Informed AI which is equations-free and/or phenomenology based has an interesting pre-history.
 The concept of an equation-free methodology traces back to at least the work of \cite{kevrekidis_equation-free_2002}, with even earlier antecedents cited therein.
 This approach entails inferring equations from data, at times incorporating physics-informed biases such as symmetries or constraints, and at times not.
 Various notable and highly popular developments have emerged from this idea, including the ``distillation of free-form natural laws" \cite{schmidt_distilling_2009}, ``dynamic mode decomposition" \cite{kutz_dynamic_2016}, ``operator inference" \cite{peherstorfer_data-driven_2016,kramer_learning_2024}, the ``discovery of governing equations" \cite{brunton_discovering_2016}, and the ``universal linear embedding" (or Koopman embedding) \cite{mezic_spectral_2005,williams_datadriven_2015,lusch_deep_2018}.
 This last concept has been further enhanced to include temporal correlations through the Mori-Zwanzig formalism of statistical physics \cite{lin_data-driven_2021}.

-Furthermore, the method initially described as "Artificial neural networks for solving ordinary and partial differential equations" \cite{Lagaris_nn_ode98} has undergone a resurgence as Physics-Informed Neural Networks (PINNs) \cite{raissi_physics_2017,raissi_physics_2017-1,karniadakis_physics-informed_2021} \footnote{It was also termed in \cite{karniadakis_physics-informed_2021}, somehow more pretentiously, as the Physics-Informed Machine Learning (PIML).
-In my (the author) opinion, and given the discussion of the pre-history above, these terms -- PINN and PIML, and especially the latter one used in the literature extensively prior to the aforementioned papers, in particular to name a series of Los Alamos NL workshops -- are much more general and including many other, e.g. equation-free and phenomenology guided, physics informed approaches.}.
-PINNs operate on the premise that the underlying ODEs or PDEs are precisely known, subsequently enhancing computational techniques -- historically, the collocation-point method -- by integrating the equations into the loss function for DNN training.
-While PINN models often yield faster results than direct numerical solutions, they may do so at the cost of some accuracy.
+Furthermore, the method initially described as "Artificial neural networks for solving ordinary and partial differential equations" \cite{Lagaris_nn_ode98} has undergone a resurgence as Physics-Informed Neural Networks (PINNs) \cite{raissi_physics_2017,raissi_physics_2017-1,karniadakis_physics-informed_2021}. { It was also termed in \cite{karniadakis_physics-informed_2021}, somehow more pretentiously, as Physics-Informed Machine Learning (PIML).
+In the author's opinion, and given the discussion of the pre-history above, these terms -- PINN and PIML, and especially the latter one used in the literature extensively prior to the aforementioned papers, in particular to name a series of Los Alamos NL workshops on Physics Informed Machine Learning conducted in 2016, 2018, 2020, and 2022 in Santa Fe and with the next one scheduled for October of 2024 -- are much more general and inclusive, encompassing many other approaches, such as equation-free and phenomenology-guided physics-informed methods.} PINNs operate on the premise that the underlying ODEs or PDEs are precisely known, subsequently enhancing computational techniques -- historically, the collocation-point method -- by integrating the equations into the loss function for DNN training.
+While PINN models often yield faster results than { DNS}, they may do so at the cost of some accuracy.